Knowledge Bases

 Click on your chosen action to add it to your canvas

-When you select the Add Knowledge action, you'll see three fields:
+When you select the Add Knowledge action, you'll see three main fields:

 Click on the Knowledge Base dropdown